Fleas on Cats: How to Identify and Treat Them

 Fleas on Cats: What Do They Look Like?

 Fleas are very small dark brown bugs that are 1.5 to 4 mm in length.
 From side to side, flea bodies are very compact and flat.
-No wings are needed for fleas’ incredible ability to jump.
+Fleas do not have wings but they do have an incredible ability to jump.
 Often, these bugs move so fast and are so small that they are hard to find.

 Using a fine-toothed comb (or a flea comb) across the body of your cat would be the best way to attempt to find live fleas.
-You’ll see the small bugs briefly before they jump away!
-However, the most common way you’ll know if your cat has fleas: flea dirt.
+You’ll see the small bugs for a brief moment before they jump away!
+The most common way you’ll know if your cat has fleas is flea dirt.

 Flea Dirt on Cats

 Fleas suck up the blood of your cat.
 Then, when they poop, it comes out as a brown-black color.
 Flea dirt is essentially flea poop!
-It can be found on your cat’s skin as brown-black specks.
-If you find some, use a fine-toothed comb and collect some of the specks with your cat’s fur.
+You may find some brown-black specks on your cat’s skin.
+If you find flea dirt, use a fine-toothed comb and collect some of the specks with your cat’s fur.
 Place this debris on a wet paper towel.
 If the specks create brown-red smears, it is flea dirt.
 This is a sign that your cat has fleas.

 Flea Eggs on Cats

 Flea eggs are white and less than 1 mm long!
 Because they are so small, it is very challenging to see them.
-If you have a way of zooming in, flea eggs on cats can be found on individual strands of fur.
+If you have a way of zooming in, you may find flea eggs on cats on individual strands of fur.
 However, most of the eggs are never found because they are so small and cats lick and groom themselves a lot.
 All in all, flea eggs are very challenging to see.

 Flea Bites on Cats

-Flea bites cannot be seen by the naked eye.
-However, fleas can create itchiness and inflammation in your cat’s skin that you can see, known as dermatitis.
-Some cats are actually allergic to the saliva of fleas, so even one bite from one flea can cause an allergic reaction in their skin.
+You cannot see flea bites with the naked eye.
+However, you can see whether fleas create itchiness and inflammation in your cat’s skin.
+This is known as dermatitis.
+Some cats are actually allergic to flea saliva.
+Even one flea bite can cause an allergic reaction in a sensitive cat’s skin.
 If you see redness on your cat’s skin and your cat appears itchy or uncomfortable, it could be a sign of fleas.

 Other Signs of Fleas on Cats